 How strategic resumes help older workers

-In fact, many employers see that lengthy history as a sign that the older worker is probably outdated.
+In fact, many employers view a lengthy work history as a sign that the older worker is probably outdated.
 They may assume that you can’t possibly be familiar with current technology, trends, and strategies.

-Worse, they may even believe that they cannot afford to hire you.
+Worse still, they may even believe that they can’t afford to hire you.
 After all, your lengthy experience and impressive skill set should command a high salary, right?
-Basically, these hiring managers will assume that your age and experience with outdated technology represent too great a risk, and you might get turned down at the first hurdle before you’ve even been given a chance to state your suitability for the role.
+Basically, these hiring managers will assume that your age and experience with outdated tech skills represent too great a risk, and you might get turned down at the first hurdle before you’ve even been given a chance to state your suitability for the role.

-7 resume tips for older job seekers
+7 tips for resumes for older workers

 1. Omit dates from your resume